How sales and use tax affects your business

 Put another way: Making a mistake on taxability will result in materially mis-stating the amount of sales tax owed and puts your business at risk of a damaging negative audit finding.
 It’s bad business to go back to your customer and request additional sales tax due to your mistake.

-Regular timely compliance burdens
+Regular timely sales tax compliance burdens

 States and localities expect, and need, these tax revenues.
 They expect taxes on time, in the accurate amount, accompanied by a properly filled-in tax return, and perhaps most importantly, they reserve the right to punish businesses that do not meet the aforementioned requirements.
 To that end, the states regularly pepper businesses with notices, requests for information, and less often, but perhaps more daunting, audits.
 Each of these tools inflicts a certain and distinct cost on your company.
 But even beyond the risk of adverse findings or assessments, honest evaluation of the economic and opportunity costs of regular sales tax compliance usually reveals a significant burden to businesses of all sizes.